-To make Tone Mapping work even better, BenQ uses Dynamic Iris technology.
+To make Tone Mapping work even better, BenQ uses Dynamic Black technology for different light sources.
 With Dynamic Black™ technology and proprietary deep dark sealed coating optical engine, BenQ projectors create a very wide dynamic range.
 Whether the original scene is very bright or dark, consumers get much clearer images that reveal details not seen with lesser projectors.

 More light output during bright scenes

 Less light output during darks scenes